grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 # WORKLOG

+Fix log tests now that there is a log added.

 Need tests for the following;
 is tests
-add more error events?
 queue-change
 queue

-check for more places to add logs
+add more error events?

 ## Final Checks